CurtMRosenbladWheeler/Learn-PyTorch/Code of Conduct.md

 ## Contact Information

-For any questions or to report a concern, please contact the project maintainers at [curt.m.k.wheeler@gmail.com](mailto:curt.m.k.wheeler@gmail.com).
+For any questions or to report a concern, please contact the project maintainers on Instagram at [@curt.m.k.wheeler](https://www.instagram.com/curt.m.wheeler/).

 ---